lpsmodsimteam/sst-composition-tool/README.md

 ## Installation

-The application runs on the basic dependencies required by Flask.
-Install the dependencies through pip: `pip install flask`.
+The application runs on the micro web framework, [Flask](https://flask.palletsprojects.com/en/2.0.x/), which can be installed through pip:

-### Setup and execution
+`pip install flask`

 Basic configurations are required to set up Flask and run the application.
 The following environment variables must be set:
 ```shell